 """

-A case study persists a set of revisions of a project to allow easy
+A case study persists a set of revisions of a project.

 Stored values: